Table of Contents_

 Some smart TVs (especially top-rated TVs) feature a camera and microphone, making it easier for users to make video calls to their families.
 The microphone often enables voice recognition as well.
 However, smart TV owners have been asking where the camera is on my smart TV.
 This question stems from the fact that hackers can get into some smart TVs and use the camera.

+The best smart TV will differ from person to person, based on needs and wants.
+For instance, some people want to have a camera and microphone on their TV for video calls.
 The camera may be positioned in a similar location to the front-facing camera on a smartphone.
 Consumers can find the camera on a smart TV by looking for a little circle where the lens is situated, typically on the top edge of the TV.
-By putting the camera on the top of the screen, brands ensure that the camera can see the user, who will presumably sit directly in front of the TV given the opportunity.
+By putting the camera on the top of the screen, brands ensure that the camera can see the user, who will presumably sit directly in front of the TV, given the opportunity.
 Additionally, the camera should see a relatively broad view of the opposite side of the room.

 The microphone on a smart TV may use your voice control to gather more information about you as a viewer.
 For example, every time you tell a smart assistant to do something, your voice is sent to a server to search for the proper action.
 Many brands state that they do not save this information on the server.
 However, someone nefarious can easily hack the microphone as they would the camera.

 Most smart TVs also include automatic content recognition (ACR.)
 ACR uses data from the TV to collect information about your viewing habits.
 This feature works much like the recommendations on Hulu or Netflix, but it takes the data from multiple streaming services and apps.
 For example, researchers at Princeton and the University of Chicago found that 69 percent of Roku channels and 89 percent of Amazon Fire TV channels tracked what was being watched.